What Is cis-10-Heptadecenoic Acid (17:1 c) & What Foods Can I Find It In?

 cis-Isomer Of The Heptadecenoic Acid

-It’s a monounsaturated fatty acid with an unsaturated double bond at the 10th carbon. (source ◳)
+This monounsaturated fatty acid features an unsaturated double bond at the 10th carbon. (source )

 cis-10-Heptadecenoic Acid In Pharmaceuticals

-cis-10-Heptadecenoic acid is a well-known chemical compound that has been used as a starting material in the production of pharmaceutically active compounds, such as prostaglandins, in particular PGE2.
+cis-10-Heptadecenoic acid is a well-established chemical compound utilized as a starting material in the production of pharmaceutically active compounds, particularly prostaglandins, notably PGE2.

 Foods You Can Find cis-10-Heptadecenoic Acid In

-You find cis-10-heptadecenoic acid mostly in sausages and luncheon meat, dairy and eggs, pork, and beef products.
+cis-10-heptadecenoic acid is prevalent in sausages, luncheon meats, dairy, eggs, pork, and beef products.

 Examples of food sources include